jnozzi/cocoadev.com/markdown/DrawWindowBeneathDesktop.md

 I'm attempting to draw a window beneath the icons on the desktop (above the wallpaper).
-The http://www.cocoadev.com/index.pl?General/NSWindowLevel page lists the constant that will draw a window beneath the desktop icons (kCGDesktopWindowLevel), but, as noted, windows created with this constant will still accept mouse down events even when clicking on an icon.
+The http://www.cocoadev.com/index.pl?NSWindowLevel page lists the constant that will draw a window beneath the desktop icons (kCGDesktopWindowLevel), but, as noted, windows created with this constant will still accept mouse down events even when clicking on an icon.
 Ie: you will be unable to select your desktop icons that happen to be located above one of these windows.
 Any idea what I need to do to get the result I'm after?

-Essentially I'm after the appearance of Stevenf's General/WebDesktop application (without the whole "web browser on the desktop thing").
+Essentially I'm after the appearance of Stevenf's WebDesktop application (without the whole "web browser on the desktop thing").

 Update: I've stumbled across this header file:

-Macintosh HD:System:Library:Frameworks:General/ApplicationServices.framework:Versions:A:Frameworks:General/CoreGraphics.framework:Versions:A:Headers:General/CGWindowLevel.h
+Macintosh HD:System:Library:Frameworks:ApplicationServices.framework:Versions:A:Frameworks:CoreGraphics.framework:Versions:A:Headers:CGWindowLevel.h

 that defines more window level constants, but none of them accomplish what I'm after... anyone have something that would point me in the right direction?